bitslovers/terraform-and-ansible-example/README.md

 ## Goal
 The Terraform and Ansible are Infrastructures as Code tools that help us DevOps Engineers automate complex tasks in a scalable fashion.
 Integrate Ansible inside the Terraform to provisioning a EC2 instance.

+Read Our Article with full documentation about this repository.

 ## Requirements
  - AWS Account